 Choosing the Right Stationery Paper for Your Embosser

-Whether you work for a large company or a small business, the embossed paper makes you look official, helps convey important information, and helps you stand out.
+Whether you work for a large company or a small business, the embossed paper makes you look official, conveys important information, and helps you stand out.
 Embossing is a technique that creates a raised impression on paper.
 It is a great way to add texture and dimension to a report, business card, or another official document.

 Types of Paper Grades